docker/docs/atomist/get-started.md

 <div id="tab-ecr" class="tab-pane fade" markdown="1">
 <!-- ECR -->

-When setting up an ECR integration with Atomist, we need to create the following resources on the AWS side:
+When setting up an Amazon Elastic Container Registry (ECR) integration with Atomist, we need to create the following resources on the AWS side:

 - Read-only IAM role, for Atomist to be able to access the container registry
 - Amazon EventBridge, to notify Atomist of pushed and deleted images